hpcaitech/ColossalAI/docs/add_your_parallel.md

 ## Process Group Initializer

 Parallelism is often managed by process groups where processes involved in the same parallel algorithm are placed in the same process group.
 For different parallel algorithms, different process groups need to be created.
-ColossalAI provides a global context for users to easily manage their process groups.
+Colossal-AI provides a global context for users to easily manage their process groups.
 If you wish to add new process group, you can easily define a new class and set it in your configuration file.
 To define your own way of creating process groups, you can follow the steps below to create a new distributed initialization.